Vyral/base-template/_posts/2019-06-06-from-fixer-upper-to-primary-residence-is-it-the-right-choice.md

 {% include pullquote.html %}

-You’ll also need to **consider how long the overall project(s) will take,** and how that timeframe will affect your lifestyle.
+You’ll also need to **consider how long the overall project(s) will take,** and how that time frame will affect your lifestyle.
 Are you going to be able to live in the home while the repairs are being done?
-We’ve noticed that people’s perceptions of how this works tend to be different from the reality.
+We’ve noticed that people’s perceptions of how this works tend to be different from reality.

 **How much time will you have to dedicate to the process?** Many people who have undergone the process have said that it eventually became a full-time job.
 If you, your spouse, or both have full-time jobs, is this something that you really want to undertake?&nbsp;